splightplatform/splight-cli/cli/component/templates/auto_readme.md

   {{loop.index}}.
 Endpoint **{{val.name}}** on port {{val.port}}.
 {% endfor %}
 {%- else -%}
-This component does not have any command
+This component does not have any endpoint
 {%- endif -%}